Tarkeshwari Sinha: Career

-Eventually, she retired from politics and took up social work.
+Eventually, she retired from politics and began social work.

 Social Work

-Tarkeshwari Sinha, had set up a hospital, in Tulsigarh, in the memory of her brother Capt Girish Nandan Singh, pilot with Air India who died in an air crash in New Delhi.
-She had raised nearly Rs 25 lakh, a big sum in those days, for the construct of the two floored hospital where treatment was almost free.
+Tarkeshwari Sinha had set up a hospital, in Tulsigarh, in the memory of her brother Capt Girish Nandan Singh, pilot with Air India who died in an air crash in New Delhi.
+She had raised nearly Rs 25 lakh (a large amount at the time) for the construction of the two-floored hospital where treatment was almost free.
 She also took the initiative to construct a road to link the village with Chandi and Harnaut in Nalanda.